pgruetter/sdl-docs/docs/getting-started/compute-distances.md

 ### The Execution DAG

-In the console, you probably started noticing some ASCII Art that looks like this:
+In the console, you probably started noticing some pretty ASCII Art that looks like this:

                          ┌─────┐
                          │start│